diederv/JakeWarton/README.md

 I rushed this first version and I'm eager to:

-- Add some UI Tests that use the FakeGitHubRepository.
+- Add UI Tests that use the FakeGitHubRepository.
 Somehow it is still tricky to overwrite the Hilt modules for tests
 - Add Unit tests
+- Enhance the UI with a proper design
 - Extract or Add more styling elements
-- Cache the content using Room
+- Cache the content using Room, remove the Http Cache layers
 - Refactor the package structure
+- Replace the deprecated: *NetworkInfo*, *connectivityManager.activeNetworkInfo* & *activeNetwork.isConnected* in the RetrofitModule